xtravision-ai/flutter_demo/README.md

 ## Getting Started
 To run the demo app, you will need to have
-- Flutter SDK,
+- Flutter SDK
 - VS Code
-- Android Studio
+- Android Studio (optional)

 Once you have installed the requirements, you can clone this repository and run the following commands: